 The main thing to watch: fees can be a higher percentage of your investment when you're starting with $10-20k.
 Make sure you understand the spread and annual fees before committing.

-For our full review with fee breakdowns and comparisons, see our Birch Gold Group Review.
+For our full review with fee breakdowns, see our Birch Gold Group Review.
+Or compare them against Noble Gold for similar minimums.